-Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.
+Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an expat and online entrepreneur.

 I lived in Malta for 5 years before relocating to Cyprus.
 Malta is a beautiful island, and I loved spending so many years there, but over time, it became too crowded for me.

 Cyprus being an island 40x larger than Malta, numerous beautiful beaches and reasonably priced luxury villas, contributed to the choice of switching my base to Cyprus.

 Moving to Cyprus was a really good choice.
 Personally, life in Cyprus is just perfect for me.

 In this article, I'll explore why living in Cyprus has its advantages, some disadvantages, and give you a bit of background info about the island.

 Cyprus is becoming a popular choice